geerlingguy/ansible-role-mysql/README.md

 (OS-specific, RedHat/CentOS defaults listed here) Packages to be installed.
 In some situations, you may need to add additional packages, like `mysql-devel`.

+    mysql_apt_repo_enable: false

+Use repo.mysql.com to install mysql packages.
+Used only for Debian based systems.
+Disabled by default.

+    mysql_apt_repo_release: "{{ansible_distribution_release}}"

+Override this if you want to install older versions of mysql on newer OS releases.

+    mysql_apt_repo_sources: [mysql-5.7]

+A list of sources to add to _/etc/apt/sources.list.d/_.
+Go to http://repo.mysql.com/apt/ubuntu/dists/trusty/ to see some examples.

     mysql_enablerepo: ""

 (RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
 This can be handy, as an example, if you want to install later versions of MySQL.